ellevargas/TaskListRails/README.md

 Reflection:

 I enjoyed building this.
-I better understand what my errors mean, and can usually find the location where I'm missing information.
+I better understand what my errors mean, and can usually find the file where I'm missing information.
 I also got to add functionality for timestamping (though it only works once).
 I now know how to apply classes to forms and buttons.

 CSS is still difficult for me  - I didn't know how to edit buttons and that was a bit of a mess.
 The buttons on my edit and create task pages are enormous, though I could probably put an ID in the CSS to handle them.